dksxorb/phase_0_unit_1/week_3/1_git_started/my_solution.md

 Git gathers the commits from a target branch that's not in your current branch and stores it into the local repository.
 Nothing more.
 There is no merging or anything other action outside of that.
 It just grabs things and brings it to the repo and keeps it there.
 #### log
 <br>
 Log displays snapshots that have already been committed.
-It lists out the project history and allows you to filter and search for specific commits.
+It li785sts out the project history and allows you to filter and search for specific commits.
 With git log you can see the number of commits, if any commits have been pushed to the origin, all the commits that have affected a specific file, etc. It's a surprisingly powerful tool.
 #### merge
 <br>
 Merge allows you to take the branch you were working on and merge it together with the master branch so that the original file is all updated.